dormaric000/random-inputs/README.md

 Chance: 2 -- The higher the number the less likely something happens
 Delay: 0.5 -- Delay between actions (in seconds) Random Mouse Button: ON -- Allows the program to choose between M1, M2, and M3.
-If off it defaults to M1
+If off it defaults to M1 Mouse Hold: ON -- Allows the program to hold down your M1 button Mouse Hold Time: 10 -- How long the mouse will be held if Mouse Hold is ON (In seconds) Skip Countdown: OFF -- Skips the 5 second countdown at the start
 # How to change settings
 Open RandomInput.py with a text editor (eg. notepad or visual studio).
 Change the variables to your liking.
 When your done click save.